Guide

 Understanding the components of cash flow from operations

-• Net income: You’ll find net income at the bottom of your income statement.
-It’s your total profit, minus all expenditures (including non-cash expenses like depreciation and deferred taxes).
+• Net income: Your total profit after all expenses, found at the bottom of your income statement.
 Read this net income calculation guide for more information.

 A cash flow from operations formula will combine these components to tell you how much operating cash flow you have.